anonlang/anonlang/thoughts-2020.md

 - `() => {}`

 # Import Modules
 Don't really need to have syntactic difference between importing from local and remote, but could be nice to easily see a difference, and it would help with organizing code in a common structure.
 Which should come first: local modules or 3rd-party modules?
+For now, match Python: '1. standard library, 2.
+3rd-party, 3. local'.
 - `import module-name`
 - `myModule = import module-name` or `myModule = require('module-name')`
 - `from module-name import function1, function2`